-Map 8: Existing & Potential Coverage of Tennis Courts
+Map 8: Distribution of Tennis Courts

-Note: Potential Future Club Court Complexes shown solely for the purposes of illustrating potential geographic purposes.
-Actual sites will need to be confirmed through future evaluations as will sites for future casual courts.
+Potential Future Club Court complexes shown solely for the purposes of illustrating potential locations.
+Ratification of proposed sites will need to be determined through site-specific planning exercises.
+Source Data Provided by: City of Brampton